Why you should become a resource family?

 Is there support available?

-Absolutely!
-As a matter of fact, we are in the greatest need of Resource Parents, that is, parents who are able to provide foster care and help birth parents reunite, but if the children cannot safely return to their family, Resource Parents can provide permanent adoptive homes for the children.
+We are in the greatest need of Resource Parents, that is, parents who can provide foster care and help birth parents reunite, but if the children cannot safely return to their family, Resource Parents can provide permanency for the children.

 How do I know what type of family I should be?

-The process of becoming a Resource Parent (which includes being a Foster and Adoptive Parent) is specifically designed to help you discover what is right for you and your family.
+The process of becoming a Resource Parent is specifically designed to help you discover what is right for you and your family.
 Our classes and family assessments are conducted by friendly, experienced social workers that will work with you in determining the types of children you can best parent.

 Who can become a resource parent?

-Becoming a Resource Parent requires flexibility, a good sense of humor, a willingness to grow and learn, but most of all a commitment to provide a safe, stable, nurturing, and loving home for a child.
+Becoming a Resource Parent requires flexibility, a willingness to grow and learn, but most of all a commitment to provide a safe, stable, nurturing, and loving home for a child.

 - You can be single, married, divorced, or living with a partner.
 Further, you can live in an apartment or house and either rent or own.

-- There is no minimum income, as long as you can support yourself and provide a safe and stable home for yourself and a child.
+- You must be able to demonstrate financial stability and provide a safe and stable home for yourself and a child.

 - You can still work.
 For working parents, appropriate childcare arrangements need to be made.